ICLIPTER/canvas-ecommerce-craft/README.md

-There are several ways of editing your
+There are several ways of editing